xrdocs/ncs5500/_tutorials/400g-optics-1.md

 For early QSFP28 100G optics, majority are using four 25G wavelengths with NRZ encoding.

-With evolution to 200G/400G optics, there is a need for higher speed wavelengths in order to reduce lasers cost and complexity.
+With evolution to 200G/400G optics, there is a need for higher speed wavelengths such as 50G/100G in order to reduce lasers cost and complexity.

 25G wavelengths are supported using NRZ encoding with 25GBaud and RS-FEC RS(528,514).